Barabasi-Lab/hidden-citation/README.md

 # hidden-citation

 This is the public repository for Xiangyi Meng, Onur Varol, and Albert-László Barabási, "Hidden Citations Obscure True Impact in Science".
-The repo consists of two Mathematica notebooks (ArxivNetHiddenCitationParse.nb and ArxivNetHiddenCitationLDA.nb) and all intermediate results (subGPhy10000/).
+The repo consists of two Mathematica notebooks (ArxivNetHiddenCitationParse.nb and ArxivNetHiddenCitationLDA.nb).
+The intermediate results (subGPhy10000/) are available at https://zenodo.org/doi/10.5281/zenodo.11391041.

 __ArxivNetHiddenCitationParse.nb__: Parse the citation context using Mathematica's built-in functions.